joy-lorna/Financial-Risk-Register-LuxCap-Alternatives-S.A.-AIFM-/README.md

 ## Project Overview

-This project demonstrates the design and implementation of an enterprise risk register for a fictional Luxembourg Alternative Investment Fund Manager (AIFM).
+This project demonstrates the design and implementation of an enterprise risk-management framework for a fictional Luxembourg Alternative Investment Fund Manager (AIFM).

-The objective was to build a structured risk-management framework capable of identifying, assessing, prioritising and monitoring risks across a regulated investment-management environment.
-The project follows concepts commonly encountered within Luxembourg asset-management organisations operating under the AIFMD framework.
+The objective was to build a structured risk register capable of identifying, assessing, prioritising and monitoring enterprise risks within an investment-management environment.
+The project combines risk assessment, control evaluation, governance reporting, remediation tracking and executive communication into one integrated portfolio case study.

-The final deliverable includes:

-- A comprehensive 30-risk enterprise risk register
-- Inherent and residual risk assessment methodology
-- Control effectiveness evaluation
-- Risk appetite and escalation framework
-- Risk heat map
-- Governance and control-testing documentation
-- Management action tracking
-- Executive risk review
-- Supporting methodology documentation

-This project is an educational portfolio case study and does not represent a live institution, regulatory submission, approved risk policy or evidence of supervisory compliance.
+Rather than presenting a simple risk-scoring spreadsheet, the project demonstrates how a financial risk analyst can translate risk information into decision-ready management reporting using documented methodology, risk-appetite thresholds, control testing and action tracking.

 ---

 ## Business Problem

-Senior management and risk committees require a structured process for:
+Senior management, risk committees and control functions require a structured process for:

 - Identifying material business risks
 - Assessing likelihood and impact
 - Evaluating mitigating controls
 - Determining residual exposure
 - Prioritising remediation activities
-- Escalating exposures that exceed risk appetite
+- Escalating exposures exceeding risk appetite
 - Monitoring control effectiveness over time

-This project simulates how a risk analyst could support those activities within a Luxembourg-based investment-management environment.
+This project simulates how a risk analyst could support those responsibilities within a Luxembourg-based investment-management organisation.

 ---